Uber Eats: History

+In January 2022, Uber announced that it would cease Uber Eats operations in Brazil by March of the same year.
+The decision was part of a broader review, with Uber opting to focus on other services within the country, such as ride-hailing and delivery of groceries and other goods.

 On March 11, 2022, Uber Eats added a fuel surcharge to deliveries in the United States and Canada.
 The new surcharge will be different depending on the delivery length and gas prices in each state.

 During the COVID-19 pandemic, Uber Eats has been criticized for charging fast-food restaurants 30% to 35% commission.

 In April 2022, Uber Eats partnered with the U.K.'s largest grocer, Tesco, to start in 20 stores and to guarantee delivery of an order within one hour.

 On May 16, 2022, Uber Eats launched two autonomous delivery pilots in Los Angeles with Serve Robotics and Motional.

 In December 2022, Uber Eats has partnered with Cartken, a self-driving 6-wheeled sidewalk bot, in Miami.
 The delivery system, originally from Oakland, CA, is set to deliver food and groceries to residents in Miami.
 Consumers will be alerted when their food has arrived and they will go and retrieve their goods.
 Cartken and Uber Eats have not yet released how many bots will be in service, nor where they are headed next.

+In January 2024, Uber announced it would shut down the alcohol delivery service Drizly by March 2024 in an effort to consolidate their brand in Uber Eats.
+The company plans to merge the discontinued apps into Uber Eats.

+In May 2024, Uber announced its intention to acquire Delivery Hero’s Foodpanda business in Taiwan for approximately $950 million in cash; however, Taiwan’s Fair Trade Commission blocked the deal in December 2024 and Uber ultimately terminated the agreement in March 2025 without appealing, paying a termination fee of about $250 million.

+In May 2025, Uber announced its entry into the Turkish food delivery market through the acquisition of an 85% stake in Trendyol Go, a local meal and grocery delivery service.
+The transaction, valued at approximately $700 million, marked Uber Eats' first direct presence in Turkey.
+Trendyol Go is a subsidiary of Trendyol, a major Turkish e-commerce company that is majority-owned by the Chinese multinational Alibaba Group.